How Email Deliverability Almost Killed Matter

 Mistake #5 - Warm Up Your Domain

 The success of your emails increase as more of your emails are delivered into inboxes.
 This presents a catch-22 for startups; it’s hard to achieve credibility and consistent deliverability in the beginning, as your emails are more likely to be marked as spam.
-When Matter was in this position, we had to find a way jump-start this process.
+When Matter was in this position, we had to find a way to jump-start this process by setting up SPF, DKIM, and DMARC records to improve our email authentication.
 We needed to warm up our domain.

 When Matter was in private MVP testing with users, we were sending less than a hundred emails a month.
 Normally, startups send MANY more emails than this because their pre-launch landing page has an email signup form that allows individuals to get in line for access.
 Matter’s original landing page had a form, but it was phone-based.
 This meant that we weren’t sending emails to users, users weren’t opening our emails, and users weren’t clicking the email verification link.
 We also used ProductHunt’s “upcoming feature,” which was capturing email addresses on our behalf.
 This was great for building our waiting list, but not helpful for warming up our domain for email deliverability.